JHWebDeveloper/Able2Deux/README.md

 #### Split:
 - A new feature that auto splits the current media into smaller clips by automatically duplicating the media and adjusting the start and end times to the desired subclip duration.

+### Formatting
+- Background "Black" option has been replaced by a color picker that defaults to black, allowing for custom background colors.
+- While color picker is selected, you can click on any pixel in the preview image to set the bg color.
+Cursor will become an eyedropper icon when hovering over preview

 #### Crop:
 - The four Crop sliders have been condensed into two double headed sliders.
 Allows for shifting both crop values simultaneously.
 - Linked crop sliders now adjust relative to the current offset rather than the exact center of the media.